 Two sharing: £1,430.
 Single occupancy: £1,570.

-Luxury coach travel from London and within France; return channel crossings with Eurotunnel from Folkestone to Calais; accommodation as described below; all meals with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and the poetry reader.
+Luxury coach travel from London and within France; channel crossings with P&O Ferries or Eurotunnel; accommodation as described below; all meals with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and the poetry reader.

-Hôtel de l’Univers, Arras: traditional 3-star hotel in Arras, installed in a 17th-century building, with a good restaurant.
+Hôtel de l’Univers, Arras: traditional 4-star hotel in Arras, installed in a 17th-century building, with a good restaurant.
 Single rooms are doubles for sole use.

 There is quite a lot of standing around and walking on this tour, most of it over rough ground.
 Some days involve a lot of driving.
 Average distance by coach per day: 143 miles.

 Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.gov.uk/foreign-travel-advice.